algosup/2024-2025-project-2-serious-game-team-3/documents/QA/test_plan.md

 - Smoke Testing:

-**Objective** : Ensure that core functionalities (e.g., building placement, resource updates) work without critical issues.
+**Objective** : Ensure that core functionalities (building placement, resource updates) work without critical issues.

 **Scope**: Conducted at the beginning of each test cycle or build deployment.
 Focuses on basic operations to determine system stability.